-But in today's Old Testament reading from the book of prophet Micah, our Lord reminds us that he sends his people big help in small packages.
-Allow me to put Micah's prophecy in historical perspective.
+But in today's Old Testament reading from the prophet Micah, our Lord reminds us that he sends his people big help in small packages.
+Let's put Micah's prophecy in historical perspective.
 He writes around 730 BC, in roughly the same time period as Isaiah.
 It's the era of the divided kingdom.
-You've got the northern kingdom of Israel, which in both religious and moral terms had drifted far, far from their godly origins; and the kingdom of Judah in the south, which had also drifted away from God's design, but at this point not to the same extent as their neighbors to the north.
+You've got the northern kingdom of Israel, which in both religious and moral terms had drifted far away from their godly origins; and the kingdom of Judah in the south, which had also drifted away from God's design, but at this point not to the same extent as their neighbors to the north.
 On the broader horizon, it's the heyday of the Empire of Assyria.
-These were a powerful people with an insatiable lust for conquest and a reputation for cruelty and brutality the world has never known either before or since.
+These were a powerful people with an insatiable lust for conquest and a reputation for cruelty and brutality that the world has never known either before or since.
 Based in what is Iraq today, they were at this time in the process of expanding the reach of their empire to the eastern shores of the Mediterranean Sea - territory that includes both Israel and Judah.
 It's into this situation that the prophet Micah was called by God to deliver a rather gloomy message.
-The time had come for the Lord to execute judgment on the people of Israel for their idolatry and wayward ways.
-Because they had repeatedly rejected his calls to repent and turn back to him, the Lord had determined to destroy them utterly; and he was using the Assyrians as the instrument of his judgment on them.
+The time had come for the Lord to execute judgment on the people of the northern kingdom for their idolatry and wicked ways.
+Because they had repeatedly rejected his calls to repent and turn back to him, the Lord determined to destroy them utterly; and he was using the Assyrians as the instrument of his judgment on them.
 It was too late for them; but Judah also was threatened with similar destruction unless they repented.
-And Micah goes on in great lengths to describe all the terrible things about to happen to Jerusalem, the capital city of Judah.
+And Micah goes on in great lengths to describe all the terrible things about to happen to Jerusalem, the capital of Judah.
 He tells how its people will be surrounded, how they will suffer the deprivations of an extended siege, and how the city will be sacked and destroyed and left in ruins.
-He tells how its people will be enslaved, and how the few survivors will languish under severe oppression.
+He tells how its people will be enslaved, and how the few survivors will languish in exile.

-And then, abruptly and unexpectedly, in the midst of all this talk of terror and destruction comes this surprising little prophesy concerning Bethlehem that we heard this morning.
-And the flavor of it is, "Relax, Jerusalem, and you who dwell therein; after all these things have happened and when you think that hope is gone forever, the Lord is going to send help you from Bethlehem."
-And to properly understand this, to hear it as the people Micah was addressing would hear it, you have to know that at the time Jerusalem was a large city surrounded by massive walls and fortifications.
+And then, unexpectedly, in the midst of all this talk of terror and destruction comes this surprising little prophesy concerning Bethlehem that we heard this morning.
+And the flavor of it is, "Relax, Jerusalem, and you who dwell therein; after all these things have happened and when you think that your hope is gone forever, the Lord is going to send help you from Bethlehem."
+And to properly understand this, to hear it as the people Micah was addressing would hear it, you have to know that at the time Jerusalem was a large fortified city surrounded by massive walls.
 It had its mighty towers and great thick gates.
-In addition to this, it was favorably situated on a high stony ridge that overlooked steep ravines further putting to disadvantage anyone who might try to attack it.
+It was also favorably situated on a high stony ridge that overlooked steep ravines further putting to disadvantage anyone who might try to attack it.

 Meanwhile, Bethlehem was a sleepy little hamlet five or six miles down the road.
-There was nothing there but a few farmers' huts and some sheep pens.
+There was nothing there but a few farmers' huts and sheep pens.
 To tell the people in Jerusalem that help was on its way from Bethlehem would sound pretty silly to their ears.
-It would be like a dispatch rider coming up to Colonel Custer in the middle of the Battle of the Little Big Horn and telling him not to worry because relief was on the way.
-Yes, a nearby army outpost manned by two soldiers has promised to send everything they could spare - which, as it turns out, is a box of band aids.
-The very idea that Bethlehem could send help to Jerusalem in their time of greatest need would have sounded just that ridiculous.
+It would be like the Captain of the sinking Titanic being told not to worry, that help was the way in the form of a guy in a kayak who had a pair of child's floats he could spare.
+The very notion that Bethlehem could send any effective help to Jerusalem in their time of greatest need would have sounded that ridiculous.